migoox/csharp-site/content/labs/lab01/index.en.md

 > **Task 2:** Alice is developing her 3D renderer project and wants to test it by setting up a simple scene.
 **NOTE: You need to use the repository set up in Task 0**!
 > 1. Initially, the repository is on the `main` branch.
 Run the application to see its current state.
 > 2. Create and switch to a new branch `feature`.
-In the `main.cs` file, find `// TODO 2.2` and uncomment the line of code below.
+In the `CubeWindow.cs` file, find `// TODO 2.2` and uncomment the line of code below.
 Run the application after the changes to see the result.
 Stage the file and commit.
 > 3. Switch back to the `main` branch and run the application.
-> 4. Switch to the `feature` branch, find `// TODO 2.4` and uncomment the line of code below.
+> 4. Switch to the `feature` branch, find `// TODO 2.4` in `CubeWindow.cs` and uncomment the line of code below.
 Run the application to see the result.
 Without committing any changes, try switching back to `main` branch.
 Observe the result.
 > 5. Stash the changes.
 Switch back to the `main` branch.
 Create and switch to a new branch `feature-v2`.
 Apply the stashed changes, stage them and commit.
 > 6. Merge `feature-v2` into `main`.
 Run the application to see the result.
 Then compare with the application on `feature` branch.
 > 7. Delete both `feature` and `feature-v2` branches.